Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/README.md

 **This is an advanced setting.** We do not recommend enabling it unless you understand the implications of doing so.
 {% endhint %}

 CSRF stands for [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
-When this setting is enabled, all external API access that alters Overseerr application data is blocked.
+When this setting is enabled, all external API access that alters Jellyseerr application data is blocked.

-If you do not use Overseerr integrations with third-party applications to add/modify/delete requests or users, you can consider enabling this setting to protect against malicious attacks.
+If you do not use Jellyseerr integrations with third-party applications to add/modify/delete requests or users, you can consider enabling this setting to protect against malicious attacks.

-One caveat, however, is that _HTTPS is required_, meaning that once this setting is enabled, you will no longer be able to access your Overseerr instance over HTTP (including using an IP address and port number).
+One caveat, however, is that _HTTPS is required_, meaning that once this setting is enabled, you will no longer be able to access your Jellyseerr instance over HTTP (including using an IP address and port number).

-If you enable this setting and find yourself unable to access Overseerr, you can disable the setting by modifying `settings.json` in `/app/config`.
+If you enable this setting and find yourself unable to access Jellyseerr, you can disable the setting by modifying `settings.json` in `/app/config`.

 This setting is **disabled** by default.

 ### Display Language

-Set the default display language for Overseerr.
+Set the default display language for Jellyseerr.
 Users can override this setting in their user settings.

 ### Discover Region & Discover Language